IDEA-Research/Motion-X/README.md

 1</sup>International Digital Economy Academy <sup>2</sup> Tsinghua University <sup>3</sup>The Chinese University of Hong Kong, Shenzhen

 ## 🥳 News
+- [2023.11.15] We release the [HumanTOMATO](https://github.com/IDEA-Research/HumanTOMATO/tree/main) motion representation and split files.
-- [2023.10.26] We release the Motion-X-V1, which provide semantic text labels corresponding to SMPL-X sequences, facial expression motions, and the corresponding texts for augmenting some motions without facial expressions.
+- [2023.10.26] We release the Motion-X-V1, which provides semantic text labels corresponding to SMPL-X sequences, facial expression motions, and the corresponding texts for augmenting some motions without facial expressions.
 Please kindly check your email!
 - [2023.10.26] We release a high-quality monocular dataset named IDEA400 as a subset of Motion-X, which contains rich expressions and gestures.
 See this [video](https://www.youtube.com/watch?v=QWoll6asFhE) for more details.

 ## 🥳 Highlight Motion Samples